aldelaro5/Bug-Fables-Internal-Docs/docs/InputIO/Controllers.md

 ### Controller binding presets
 In most pipeline configuration, there is a concept of a controller preset.
 There are 9 in the game and they contain hardcoded bindings of a known controller configuration.
 The current preset used is stored in MainManager.`joyid`.

 MainManager.`joyid` selects the controller preset.
-It dictates the bindings to use by InputIO.GetJoyButtons / InputIO.JoyStick (assuming custom bindings aren't used) and it also controls the glyph rendering of the various controller inputs in the game.
+It dictates the bindings to use by InputIO.GetJoyButtons / InputIO.JoyStick (assuming custom bindings aren't used) and it also controls the glyph rendering of all ButtonSprite.

 Here are the possible values and their bindings where all bindings are expressed in [joystick input](Inputs.md#joystick-inputs) id where all axis inputs shows their virtual axis id and all button inputs shows their KeyCode button id (as explained above in the Unity Input section):